slerman12/Builder/tributaries-ml/src/tributaries/README.md

 Note the Server decorator may accept a ```sweep=``` file path for picking out the hyperparams to launch the experiments with.

+You can also pass in the sweep file path via command line with the ```sweep=path/to/my/sweep.py``` flag.
+The command-line flag will override the Server decorator flag; therefore the Server decorator flag is optional if the command-line flag is present.

 You can define a ```sweep``` file like this one:

 ```python